skrysmanski/devlog/content/articles/windows/performance-counters.md

 **Notes:**
 * You can watch performance counters with the **Performance Monitor** (`perfmon`) that comes with Windows.
 However, it can't display negative values so some counters can't be monitored properly.
 * I use the .NET names for performance counter types in this article.
-* Categorization of the counter types follows the [[http://msdn.microsoft.com/EN-US/library/4bcx21aa.aspx|official documentation]].
+* Categorization of the counter types follows the [official documentation](http://msdn.microsoft.com/EN-US/library/4bcx21aa.aspx).

 == Terminology ==
 ; Performance counter : A counter to monitor performance of a running system (e.g. CPU usage).
 Is basically just an `int`.